 Section 4.4: the mode

-#I love that the mode is so named because it is the "most 'fashionable' value".
+#I love that the mode is so named because it is the "most 'fashionable' value".#In other words, the number that shows up the most wins here.

 #The mode function in R doesn't give us the statistical mode, so we must resort to other methods.